 (b) ensure that any other proceedings under this Division in respect of the matter commenced before the notice was given are discontinued.

+(5) For the purposes of subsections (1) and (2), if a notice is sent by post to the address for service provided by the person under section 47(2), it is to be presumed, unless the contrary is shown, to have been received by the person at the time when, in the ordinary course of events, it would have been delivered.

+[Section 67A inserted by No. 4 of 2008 s.
+47.]

+67B.
+Return of revoked licence and identity card

-(4) A person to whom notice of revocation of a licence is given must comply with any directions of a licensing officer in relation to delivering up the licence and the identity card issued to the person.
+A person whose licence has been revoked or suspended must comply with any directions given by a licensing officer in relation to delivering up the licence and the identity card issued to the person.

-Penalty: $2 000.
+Penalty: a fine of $2 000.

-[Section 67 amended by No. 55 of 2004 s.
-1072.]
+[Section 67B inserted by No. 4 of 2008 s.
+47.]

 68. Cancellation of endorsement